Mission: Excellence in aquatics

-Kasey brings many years of experience in fitness and has a high level of energy and positivity.
+Karie brings many years of experience in water fitness and has a high level of energy and positivity.

-Join us in welcoming Kasey to our staff.
+Join us in welcoming Karie to our staff.
 We ask for your patience during the training process.
-And be ready for her enthusiasm, her love of fitness, and her desire to continue the legacy of River Cities Community Pool.
+And be ready for her enthusiasm, her love of water fitness, and her desire to continue the legacy of River Cities Community Pool.